On full-time motherhood & wondering if you're (doing) enough

 That if I say, “I take care of my baby 24/7,” it needs an asterisk.
 A timeline.
 A future plan attached to it.

 I think that tension is part of why I’ve been a bit careful with it.
 Why I sometimes soften how I say it when people ask.
-Not because I’m ashamed of motherhood, quite the opposite, but because I don’t want to be misunderstood or reduced to something that doesn’t fit.
+Not because I’m ashamed of motherhood, quite the opposite, but because I don’t want this choice to be interpreted as me stepping into a version of womanhood that doesn’t feel like mine.

 It’s no wonder there’s this little voice that asks: